ANCIT/eGit-extensions/README.md

 4.Open in Browser
   - You can select any Resource / Branch / Commit in Package Explorer, Project Explorer or Repositories View and Click on Open in Browser and it would take you the Web Location of that git entity.

+5.Fork Repositories
+  - You can search for Repositories on Github and Fork them into your Account from withing Eclipse using Fork View.

+6.Star and Unstar Repositories
+  - You can Star and Unstart your Favourie Repositories from Fork Visualisation View.

 Features to follow
   - Other GitHub Operations thru GUI.